Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and

 Why is the organisation introducing/offering the benefit?
 How does it support the organisation’s business and people goals?
 How does it reward the values and behaviours needed?

-How the benefit fits into the HR and reward strategy.
-Does it support the people management and development practices that the company requires to be successful?
+How does the benefit fit into the HR and reward strategies?
+Does it support the people management and development practices the organisation requires?

 Will the change be valued by current and future employees?
 Have their views been researched?

-How the benefit will be launched.
+How will the benefit will be launched?
 Who are the key stakeholders and how will they be involved?
-Does the launch team have the required skills and knowledge?
+Does the launch team have the required skills, knowledge and support?

-The flexibility of the implementation and communication plan to changes in the business context.
+How flexibile are the implementation and communication plans to changes in the business context?

-Do individuals have the right knowledge, skill and attitudes to make informed decisions and whether they need to foster financial awareness?
+Do employees have the knowledge, skill and attitudes needed to make informed decisions?
+Is there a need to invest in financial awareness?